Careers in Psychology Event & Open House

 Global Mental Health/Trauma and Recovery [back to top]

-The South Asian Tsunami, earthquakes in China and Haiti, Hurricane Katrina, 9/11, school shootings, the Oklahoma City bombing and wars and famines around the world....
+The Boston bombings, school shootings, Syria conflicts, the Asian Tsunamis, earthquakes in China and Haiti, Hurricane Katrina, 9/11, school shootings, the Oklahoma City bombing and wars and famines around the world....
 These are all well-known and well-publicized crises in our recent history.
 But what happens beyond the broken buildings and the medical response teams?
 Clearly, there are countless trauma victims and survivors from these events.
 Disaster response is an expanding field of psychology which focuses on applying psychological principles and interventions to the survivors of traumatic experiences, frontline workers and first responders.
 This presentation will outline the various ways in which psychologists can significantly affect the lives of those touched by trauma on a local, national and international level.
 There is an abundance of work to be done in this field.
-Our students' work in Louisiana over the past several years will be discussed, as will service provided by faculty and students to survivors of disaster and war in 9/11, Katrina, Haiti, Gaza (Palestine), Guatemala, and elsewhere.
+We will discuss services provided by faculty and students to survivors of disaster and war in 9/11, Sandy/Katrina hurricanes, Haiti, Gaza (Palestine), Guatemala, and elsewhere.

 Psychological & Neuropsychological Assessment [back to top]